TheTechRobo/discord-urls-extractor/README.md

 3. Run `cargo r messages.txt plaintext`, assuming you named the file in Step 2 `messages.txt`.
 4. Combine the file you saved in Step 1 with the `urls.url` file produced by this script.

+## Usage with plain text
+If you have some plain text files, you can use them directly.
+That will find all URLs saved in the file, or at least most of them.

+    cargo r <file path> plaintext

+## Licence

 Licenced under the Apache 2.0 licence.
 Copyright (C) TheTechRobo, 2021-2022.

 >   Copyright 2021-2022 TheTechRobo